Corey Seager Player Props: Rangers vs. Rays

 Corey Seager At The Plate

-- Seager has driven home a run in 30 games this year (48.4%), including more than one RBI in 19.4% of his games and producing three or more of his team's runs on seven occasions..
+- Seager has driven in a run in 30 games this year (47.6%), including 12 games with more than one RBI (19.0%).
+He has also driven in three or more of his team's runs in seven contests.

-- He has scored a run in 30 games this season, with multiple runs 12 times.
+- He has scored in 30 of 63 games this year, and more than once 12 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.